-26. Entries must be original works written by an individual author.
+- Entries must be original works of fiction written by an individual author.

-30. Previously published, prize-winning, or broadcast stories will not be accepted.
+- Previously published, prize-winning, or broadcast stories will not be accepted.
 (Previous online appearances constitute prior publication.)
 Entries will be deemed ineligible if they are under contract to another publisher or broadcaster and remain so after a longlisted entrant is contacted regarding eligibility.

-40. The three shortlisted stories will be published in August 2017, both in the print edition and in ABR Online.
+- The three shortlisted stories will be published in the August or September 2021 issue (print and online).

 The Judging Process

-46. ABR will publish the shortlisted stories in the August 2017 issue and announce the overall winner at a special ceremony later that month.
+- ABR will publish the shortlisted stories in the August or September 2021 issue and will announce the overall winner at a special ceremony later in the month of publication.
 All entrants will be invited.

-I hereby declare that the story entered in the Jolley Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered for the duration of this competition.
+I hereby declare that the story entered in the Jolley Prize is my own work, and has not been previously published, broadcast, or awarded.
 I have read all the terms and conditions and agree to abide by them.